 In This Article

-These homes are associated with traditional style, commonly featuring upscale crown molding, detailed fireplaces, and formal entryways.
+These homes commonly feature upscale crown molding, detailed fireplaces, and formal entryways.
 The layout of modern Colonial homes creates plenty of space for large families to reside in, often with four upstairs bedrooms and finished basements that offer additional space to host guests and recreational rooms.
 Their main living areas, like many other homes from the era, are laid out to largely focus around the kitchen and den.
-They can be modest in style or take on a more elegant approach, depending on their location, age, and builder.

-Colonial houses are built in a traditional style of architecture that dates back to early America.
+Colonial houses are built in a traditional style of architecture that dates back to the U.S. Colonial era.
 They are designed to comfortably serve as a family home, and typically feature a rectangular shape with gabled roofs, symmetrical windows, neutral color schemes, and flat exterior walls.

 What Makes a House Colonial-Style?

 Over centuries, the Colonial house was adapted and reinvented around new materials, technologies, and building techniques.
 By the late 1800s, it had organically evolved into a style called “Colonial Revival” that has yet to fall out of fashion.

 Symmetry is the most defining aspect of a Colonial-style home, made immediately evident by the front door, which is located smack-dab in the center of the house and flanked with windows.
 Upon entering, you’ll find a central staircase with access to large, ground-floor rooms on either side.
 On the second story, the staircase opens into a hallway that runs across the middle of the floor, connecting the bedrooms and at least one bathroom.

 The original design of traditional Colonial homes was almost as simple as simple can be, which makes it the perfect starting point for additions, alterations, and reinvention.
 The core of these houses is the centrally-positioned front door, which is crowned with a small pediment or columned portico, with tall windows positioned on either side.